 An example of a basic webinar funnel

 Let me give you an example.
-This is a visualisation of the most basic webinar funnel I can imagine.
+This is a visualisation of the most basic webinar funnel template I can imagine.

-As you can see, it’s far more complex and it therefore takes a lot more time to build, but it’s all for a reason.
+As you can see, it’s far more complex, and it, therefore, takes a lot more time to build, but it’s all for a reason.
 I will explain and guide you through the entire map, so you can know how to set it up.

 What does this type of webinar funnel work for?